 Green tea has been extensively studied in people, animals, and laboratory experiments.
 Results from these studies suggest that green tea may help treat the following health conditions:

-Clinical studies that look at populations of people indicate that the antioxidant properties of green tea may help prevent atherosclerosis, particularly coronary artery disease.
+Population-based studies indicate that the antioxidant properties of green tea may help prevent atherosclerosis, particularly coronary artery disease.
 Population-based studies are studies that follow large groups of people over time or studies that compare groups of people living in different cultures or with different diets.

-Researchers aren't sure why green tea reduces the risk of heart disease by lowering cholesterol and triglyceride levels.
+Researchers believe green tea reduces the risk of heart disease by lowering cholesterol and triglyceride levels.
 Studies show that black tea has similar effects.
 In fact, researchers estimate that the rate of heart attack decreases by 11% with consumption of 3 cups of tea per day.

-In May 2006, however, the U.S. Food and Drug Administration (FDA) rejected a petition from teamakers to allow tea labels to claim that green tea reduces the risk of heart disease.
+However, in May 2006, the U.S. Food and Drug Administration (FDA) rejected a petition from tea makers to allow tea labels to claim that green tea reduces the risk of heart disease.
 The FDA concluded that there is no credible evidence to support that claim.

 Research shows that green tea lowers total cholesterol and raises HDL ("good") cholesterol in both animals and people.
 One population-based clinical study found that men who drink green tea are more likely to have lower total cholesterol than those who do not drink green tea.

 Results from one animal study suggest that polyphenols in green tea may block cholesterol from being absorbed in the intestine and also help the body get rid of cholesterol.
 In another small study of male smokers, researchers found that green tea significantly reduced blood levels of harmful LDL cholesterol.